 Healthcare Organizations Gain Benefits from RAIN RFID Technology

-Hospitals and healthcare facilities are on the digitalization path, levering data in clinical decision-making and operations.
+Hospitals and healthcare facilities are on the digitalization path, leveraging data in clinical decision-making and operations.
 Some are further down the path than others.

-There are many technologies used in digital transformation but when it comes to picking a technology to provide digital identities to items and people, RAIN RFID has unique benefits.
+Many technologies are used in digital transformation, but when it comes to picking a technology to provide digital identities to items and people, RAIN RFID has unique benefits.
 A typical RAIN RFID system consists of passive RFID tags that are attached to items or people, hand-held or fixed readers, and software that processes the data from the tagged items.
 What makes the technology great for tracking millions of items is that RAIN RFID tags are relatively low-cost, just a few cents per tag, they can be read without a line of sight (unlike barcodes) from meters away, and hundreds of tags can be read within a few seconds.

 RAIN RFID technology is being used in healthcare and pharmaceutical industries for applications designed to enable and improve